 We performed a surface culture analysis of three home bathrooms.
 Two were in homes occupied by women, and one was in a home occupied by a man.
 We also ran a survey of 504 people.
 Our survey consisted of 274 women and 230 men, with an average age of 37.

 Fair Use Statement

 You're welcome to share this content with your own audience for noncommercial purposes – especially if someone you know needs a little extra incentive to great scrubbing.
-We simply ask that you link back to this page to credit our team for this project.
+We simply ask that you cite our research so that our team gets proper credit for this project.